 The Low Deductible PPO Plan offers richer benefits (lower out-of-pocket expenses), in exchange for increased monthly premiums.
 This plan could be attractive to an employee willing to pay more in premiums (offered on a pre-tax basis), but who wants to reduce/limit the employee's own out-of-pocket costs.
-[Added per Provost at request of Director of Human Resources/Benefits]
+[Added 2015]